 These quaint little restaurants do not offer cannabis.
 Instead, they focus primarily on coffee, juice, pastries, and other small snacks.

-Yes, of course!
-Although there have been recent calls to make coffeeshops off limit for tourists, no such measures have been put into place just yet.
+Although there have been recent calls to make coffeeshops limits off-limits for tourists, no such measures have been put into place just yet.

 Do Amsterdam coffee shops accept credit cards?